aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/symbology-generation-specifics/databar-barcodes/_index.md

 *DataBar* symbologies can be divided into two main groups: continuous and stacked.
 In ***Aspose.BarCode for .NET***, for each of them there is its own way to adjust barcode height.
 Details on how to modify barcode height along with code samples and examples of generated barcodes are provided further in the article.

 ### Continuous Barcodes
-For continuous symbologies, such as *DataBar OmniDirectional*, *DataBar Truncated*, *DataBar Limited*, and *DataBar Expanded*, barcode heigh can be set using the [*BarHeight*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/barcodeparameters/properties/barheight) property of class [*BarcodeParameters*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/barcodeparameters).
+For continuous symbologies, such as *DataBar Omnidirectional*, *DataBar Truncated*, *DataBar Limited*, and *DataBar Expanded*, barcode heigh can be set using the [*BarHeight*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/barcodeparameters/properties/barheight) property of class [*BarcodeParameters*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/barcodeparameters).

 Sample *DataBar Omnidirectional* barcode labels provided below have been generated using different bar height settings.